Bus Accident Lawyer Denver CO

 Air bags are placed in cars as a safety feature, but they should not be relied on.
 Seat belts are mandatory for safety.
 When a crash happens, the airbag is supposed to create a cushiony barrier between the driver and the steering wheel and the passenger and the dash.
 Some new cars have airbags in the doors as well.
 They do not protect against flying out of the car on impact or being jostled around because they do not function as restraints.
 In fact, airbags have more potential to harm you if you do not wear your seat belt as well.

+If you have been the victim of a bus accident and have sustained injuries as a result, please contact us.
 Richard Banta has experience dealing with a variety of vehicle and bus accidents.
-If you’re in need of help, call Richard Banta, a bus accident lawyer bus accident lawyer Denver CO citizens rely on, today at 303-331-3415.
+If you’re in need of help, call Richard Banta, a bus accident lawyer bus accident lawyer Denver CO citizens rely on, today.